sel4-cap/dev-kit-microkit-manifest/docs/uboot_driver_usage.md

 run_uboot_command("ping 8.8.8.8"); // An example internet IP address (Google DNS)
 ```

-From the `/host/uboot_test/microkit` directory, execute the following commands:
+From the `/host/uboot_test/microkit` directory, execute the following command:

 ```bash
 ./init-build.sh -DMICROKIT_APP=uboot-driver-example -DPLATFORM=maaxboard
 ```

-A successful build will result in an executable file called `sel4_image` in the `images` subdirectory.
+A successful build will result in an executable file called `sel4_image` in the `microkit/example/maaxboard/uboot-driver-example/example-build` subdirectory.
 This file should be made available to the preferred loading mechanism, such as TFTP, as per [Execution on Target Platform](execution_on_target_platform.md).

 ## Test application: `picoserver_uboot`